jordilin/gitar/doc/src/listing.md

 ## Max pages to fetch

 If no configuration is provided, the default is a max of 10 pages.
-This can be overriden with `--to-page` where it will fetch up to the specified page or a range of pages with `--from-page` and `--to-page`.
+This can be overridden with `--to-page` where it will fetch up to the specified page or a range of pages with `--from-page` and `--to-page`.